-I have no proof but I am guessing that the 20.94 pounds is a combination of some fat, carbs and water (carbs store lots of water) and maybe a little protein.
+I have no proof but I am guessing that the 20.94 pounds is a combination of some fat, carbs, and water (carbs store lots of water) and maybe a little protein.
 That’s basically what you see when people go on a diet.

 - How did they measure body fat?
-If they are saying people lost 20.94 pounds of fat, how did the researchers measure it ?
+If they are saying people lost 20.94 pounds of fat, how did the researchers measure it?
 They don’t tell us.
-Some body fat measurements can be pretty inaccurate.
+Somebody fat measurements can be pretty inaccurate.

-- Who conducted the study?
+- Who did the study?
 They say it was a “third party” but that’s vague.
 It’s implied this means an independent lab did the research but since they don’t specifically say it, we can’t assume this.

 This study lasted 8 weeks and was backed by the company that makes Bob Harpers Smart Weight Loss supplements.
 That’s not bad as long as the research is good and the company did not influence the results.

-This study was also a randomized, placebo controlled study.
+This study was also a randomized, placebo-controlled study.
 That's good.
 People using the same key ingredients lost 16.5 pounds (those taking the placebo lost 1.73 lbs).

 Again, they don’t tell us a lot about this study either:

-- It looks like this is not a published/peer reviewed study
+- It looks like this is not a published/peer-reviewed study

 - What was the placebo?